 Personally I would go for the turbo-normalized system as this will lead to the least amount of added stress in the engine and thus increases reliability and prolongs engine life so that it can run up to its specified TBO and even beyond.

-This engine has an electronic control box and numerous sensors for temperature and pressure to maintain and control the turbo, its inherently complex and the pilot needs to handle the turbo with care regarding cool down time after landing and when applying take-off power.
+These engines have an electronic control box and numerous sensors for temperature and pressure to maintain and control the turbo, its inherently complex and the pilot needs to handle the turbo with care regarding cool down time after landing and when applying takeoff power.